 Xen

-KVM (managed by libvirt
+KVM (managed by libvirt)

-#Edit source
+virt-v2v #Edit source

-The installation of virt-v2v
+The installation of virt-v2v is simple:

-zypper install virt-v2v
+>sudozypper install virt-v2v

-Remember that virt-v2v
+Remember that virt-v2v requires root privileges,

-on SLES 12 SP1 or earlier, this
+If running virt-v2v on SLES 12 SP1 or earlier, this

 step can be safely skipped.
 This step can also be ignored if the virtual